fgimian/fgimian.github.io/blog/content/post/why-crystal-is-my-next-language.md

 }
 ```

-Compiled with `-O` for best performance.
+Compiled with `-O3` for best performance.

 ### C++